robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ### Using Pre-trained Layers for Fine-Tuning

 ## 5.Result
+We can interpret this as having two issues of concern from the model loss graph.
+1. **`Overfit learning curves`** may occur now since the plot of training loss decreases with experience, whereas The plot of validation loss decreases to a point and begins increasing again.
+It can indicate that the model has more capacity than is required for the problem and too much flexibility, or the model is trained for too long.

+2. We are probably facing an **`unrepresentative train dataset`** due to a large gap between training and validation curves.
+This is because the training dataset may have too few examples compared to the validation dataset.
 ### Evaluation metric
 We now have predictions for models we want to compare.
 Below is visualizing class-wise predictions in a confusion matrix using the heatmap method.
 This tells us how many correct and incorrect classifications each model made by comparing the true class versus the predicted class.
 Naturally, the larger the values down the diagonal, the better the model did.
 From the confusion matrix, the performance of the transfer learning model with no fine-tuning is closed to that with fine-tuning, evident from the stronger diagonal and lighter cells everywhere else.
 We can also see from the confusion matrix that this model most commonly misclassifies Thong as Sothon.